-What you must pay when Services that are covered for you vou get these services 🍑 Prostate cancer screening exams \$0 copay for an annual For men aged 50 and older, covered services include the Medicare-covered digital following - once every 12 months: rectal exam.
+What you must pay when Services that are covered for you you get these services 🍑 Prostate cancer screening exams \$0 copay for an annual For men aged 50 and older, covered services include the Medicare-covered digital following - once every 12 months: rectal exam.
 Digital rectal exam There is no coinsurance, Prostate Specific Antigen (PSA) test copayment, or deductible Please note: if you are treated or monitored for an existing for an annual PSA test. medical condition during the visit when you receive this preventive service, a copay or coinsurance may apply for the care received for the existing medical condition.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part 20% of the contracted rate or function.
 These include but are not limited to: colostomy bags for Medicare-covered and supplies directly related to colostomy care, pacemakers, prosthetic devices. braces, prosthetic shoes, artificial limbs, and breast prostheses 20% of the contracted rate (including a surgical brassiere after a mastectomy).
 Includes for related Medicarecertain supplies related to prosthetic devices, and repair and/or covered supplies. replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
 This service may require prior authorization and/or referral.

-Pulmonary rehabilitation services

-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are \$10 copay for each covered for members who have moderate to very severe chronic Medicare-covered obstructive pulmonary disease (COPD) and a referral for pulmonary rehab service. pulmonary rehabilitation from the doctor treating the chronic \$10 copay for an unlimited respiratory disease. number of supplemental